Sparklers are a staple of every family Bonfire Night - and provide much of the most memorable magic for pint-sized fireworks fans.

 - Never hold a sparkler yourself, if you're also holding a baby in your arms.

-- When a sparkler’s burned out, plunge it, hot end down, into a bucket of water.
-Sparkler’s can stay hot for a long time.
+- When a sparkler's burnt out, plunge it, hot end down, into a bucket of water.
+Sparkler's can stay hot for a long time.

 - Don’t take sparklers to public displays.
 It will be too crowded to use them safely.

-- Make sure your children aren’t wearning very loose, flowing clothes: in the unlikely event that things do turn dangerous, loose clothing is more likely to catch light.
+- Make sure your children aren't wearing very loose, flowing clothes: in the unlikely event that things do turn dangerous, loose clothing is more likely to catch light.

 We know it sounds a bit boring and "health-and-safety-mad" but safety experts, like the folk at RoSPA, do all agree that children under five are unlikely to be able to understand how to use sparklers safety.

-Over the past five years, RoSPA says, over 350 pre-school children – some only a year old – were treated in hospital for fireworks injuries.
+Over the past 5 years, RoSPA says, more than 350 pre-school children – some only a year old – were treated in hospital for fireworks injuries.

 In the end, if it's a toss-up between a couple of moments of extra pleasure and a huge increased risk of something nasty happening to a small child, we all know we'd choose the boring-but-safe option.